moldham74/AussieCAS/about.md

 # About Me

+_"There is only one to avoid criticism: Do nothing, say nothing, and be nothing"_- Aristotle

 I am a Computational Social Science Ph.D. student in the [Department of Computational and Data Sciences](https://cos.gmu.edu/cds/academic-programs/) at George Mason University.
 Matthew was awarded the prestigious George Mason University, four-year Presidential scholarship.

 ![me](websiteimages/Picture1.png)